-BE IT FURTHER RESOLVED that the Planning Board of the City of Alameda hereby approves Design Review PLN 16-0036, subject to the following conditions:
+BE IT FURTHER RESOLVED that the Planning Board of the City of Alameda hereby approves Design Review PLN 16-0186, subject to the following conditions:

-- Building and Site Improvement Permit Plans: The plans submitted for Building and Site Improvement Permits shall be in substantial compliance with the plans prepared by April Philips Design Works dated February 22, 2016, on file in the office of the City of Alameda Community Development Department. - 2.
-CEQA: Prior to issuance of a building or site improvement permit, the applicant shall submit a Mitigation Measure Compliance Checklist confirming compliance with all required environmental mitigation measures 4.C-1, 4.D-1c, -4.D-2, 4.D-3, 4.D-4, 4.E-1b, 4.E-2c, 4.E-4b, 4.E-4f, 4.F-1a, 4.F-1b, 4.F-1c, 4.F-1d, 4.F-2, 4.G-1a, 4.G-1b, 4.G-1c, 4.G-1d, 4.G-4, 4.H-1, 4.H-2, 4.H-3, 4.H-4, 4.H-5, 4.I-1, 4.I-2, 4.I-8, 4.J-1a, 4.J-1b, 4.J-1c, 4.J-1d, 4.J-1e, 4.J-2, 4.J-7, 4.K-4, 4.M-5 contained in the MMRP adopted by the Alameda City Council on February 4, 2014, for the redevelopment and reuse of Alameda Point, including the Phase 1 Waterfront Park within Site A. - 3.
-Subdivision Maps: Prior to issuance of building permits for new construction or approval of the infrastructure improvement plans, the applicant shall submit a Tentative Subdivision Map or Tentative Parcel Map for the Phase 1 Waterfront Park consistent with the Site A Development Plan for review and approval by the Planning Board and City Council.
-Such map shall be consistent with the Development Plan and the DDA, and subject to the requirements of the AMC, and Alameda Point Master Infrastructure Plan (MIP), and such maps shall provide the dimensions of all proposed rights of way, public open space, and development parcels and include the proposed site grading, drainage improvements and utility and infrastructure phasing. - 4.
-Design Development Submittals: Prior to issuance of a building permit or site improvement permit for any portion of the Phase 1 Waterfront Park, the applicant shall submit the following materials for Planning Board review and approval: - Final design details for park lighting, directional and Bay Trail signs, tree selections, plant materials, fixtures, and furnishings, including water fountains and trash enclosures consistent with the MMRP.
-The submittal must be consistent with Alameda Municipal Power and Recreation and Park Department standards, and demonstrate how the lighting, plant palette, fixtures, and furnishings will be resilient to flooding and sealevel rise, and skateboards. - Final design details for the "Pavilion" and the "Sunset Platform" proposed within the "Overlook" area.
+- Building and Site Improvement Permit Plans: The plans submitted for Building and Site Improvement Permits shall be in substantial compliance with the plans prepared by Kwan Henmi Architects dated June 15, 2016, on file in the office of the City of Alameda Community Development Department. - 2.
+CEQA: Prior to issuance of a Building or Site Improvement Permit, the applicant shall submit a Mitigation Measure Compliance Checklist confirming compliance with all required environmental mitigation measures 4-C-1, 4.D-2, 4.D-3, 4.D-4, 4.E-1f, 4.E-1g, 4.E-4b, 4.E-4c, 4.E-4f, 4.F-1a, 4.F-1b, 4.F-1c, 4.F-1d, 4.F-2, 4.F-7b, 4.G-1a, 4.G-1b, 4.G-1c, 4.G-1d, 4.G-4, 4.G-5, 4.H-1, 4.H-2, 4.H-4, 4.H-5, 4.I-1, 4.I-2, 4.I-8, 4.J-1a, 4.J-1b, 4.J-1c, 4.J-1d, 4.J-2, 4.J-7, 4.K-4, 4.M-5 contained in the MMRP adopted by the Alameda City Council on February 4, 2014, for the redevelopment and reuse of Alameda Point, including Block 7 within Site A. - 3.
+Infrastructure Improvement Plans and Subdivision Maps: Prior to issuance of building permits for new construction, the applicant shall submit infrastructure improvement plans for on and off-site improvements for review and approval by the Public Works Department and the Community Development Department, and the applicant shall submit a Tentative Subdivision Map or Tentative Parcel Map for Block 7 consistent with the Site A Development Plan for review and approval by the Planning Board and City Council.
+Such maps and infrastructure plans shall be consistent with the Development Plan and the DDA, and subject to the requirements of the AMC, and Alameda Point Master Infrastructure Plan (MIP).
+Such maps and infrastructure improvement plans shall include the proposed site grading, drainage improvements and utility and construction phasing.
+Off-site plans will be prepared separately as part of the Site A, Phase 1 Backbone Improvement Plans.